dorukkilitcioglu/persistd/README.md

 ## Usage

 TODO: There will be instructions to run it using a CLI soon.
-Right now it doesn't even have a CLI.
+Right now, you can use `python persist.py -h` to see the options.

+There is a _very_ good chance that this requires administrator access, so try using that if you get an error.

 ### Programs